THE BIRTH CONTROL RING

 WHAT YOU NEED TO KNOW

 Since scientists started researching and developing this method.3

 The amount of time the ring is worn during one cycle.

 Chance of pregnancy when used perfectly.

-- It does not protect against HIV/AIDS and other sexually transmitted infections (STIs).
+- No protection against HIV and other sexually transmitted infections (STIs).5

 Is It Okay?